Urban Firearm Society

 Firearms storage

-If any firearm is not under your control or being carried, it needs to be properly stored.
-When storing any firearm, it has to be "secured in a locked container or equipped with a tamper-resistant mechanical lock or other safety device".
+If any firearm is not under your direct control or being carried, it needs to be properly stored.
+To properly store a firearm, it has to be "secured in a locked container or equipped with a tamper-resistant mechanical lock or other safety device".
 Examples of mechanical locks and safety devices include trigger locks and cable locks.
 The definition of secured in a locked container allows for storing firearms in lockable glove boxes and center consoles and locked vehicle trunks that are inaccessible from the passenger compartment.

 Ammunition storage